IT asset disposition (ITAD) is essential in transitioning information communications technology (ICT) hardware toward the circular economy.

 Fast forward to the modern day, and over 435 million computer device shipments are expected worldwide in 2027.

-At the time of the first industrial revolution, it will have seemed inconceivable that it would kick-start coal on its trajectory to becoming the single largest factor in the increase in global temperature; or that the combustion engine born out of the second industrial revolution would go on to be a massive contributor to global warming; or that the difference engine would forge a path for the third industrial revolution, which is now contributing to the fastest-growing waste stream on the planet, e-waste.
+At the time of the first industrial revolution, it would have seemed inconceivable that it would kick-start coal on its trajectory to becoming the single largest factor in the increase in global temperature; or that the combustion engine born out of the second industrial revolution would go on to be a massive contributor to global warming; or that the difference engine would forge a path for the third industrial revolution, which is now contributing to the fastest-growing waste stream on the planet, e-waste.

 While some of these issues may now seem obvious, few people are as immersed in the data related to the IT hardware that drives the digital revolution.
 It’s not yet widely understood how critical ITAD is in delivering a circular economy for ICT equipment.